 16. Is there a wide range of elective choices in the Senior School years?

 Inaburra School offers a very wide range of elective choices in both Stage 5 (Years 9-10) and Stage 6 (Years 11-12).
 View a sample curriculum pathway here.

 17. What languages are taught at Inaburra School?

-The only language offered at Inaburra School is Chinese (Mandarin).
-All students study Chinese (Mandarin) in the Junior years and then in Year 8.
-Chinese becomes an elective from Years 9-12.
+Inaburra School offers Chinese (Mandarin) and Indonesian.
+All students study Chinese (Mandarin) in the Junior years and then again in Year 8.
+Chinese and Indonesian become electives from Years 9-12.
 A small number of students choose to study different languages by correspondence through the Open High School in Years 9-12.
 Chinese has a dedicated learning space in the Junior School.
-We have a sister school in Beijing and run a biennial study tour to China for Year 9 and 10 Chinese students.